openaq/openaq-info/FAQ.md

 **12. What guarantees of the data accuracy are made of the data?**

 We don't make _any_ guarantees for data quality; that is not the goal of this platform.
-The goal of this platform is to       create a base layer aggregatig existing reported government-level, research-grade and other air quality data sources in the same universal format.
+The goal of this platform is to       create a base layer aggregating existing reported government-level, research-grade and other air quality data sources in the same universal format.

 We do have a [Community Wishlist](https://medium.com/@openaq/whats-on-the-openaq-community-wish-list-846ef2a78dc0#.c8yqmxe0x) with ideas of what people would like to see built around the platform and a QA/QC'd layer is on that.
 If you're interested in seeing this exist, we'd love to help you build it!